matthewvolk/amifree/README.md

 3. Application lists out steps to generate an appropriate Google OAuth application (also steps to download OAuth Credentials JSON file from Google Developer Console)
 5. User runs <code>amifree --register-oauth /Downloads/path/to/credentials.json</code>
 6. Application reads JSON file and stores it in project directory
-7. User runs <code>amifree --calendarId googlecalendarid@gmail.com</code>
+7. User runs <code>amifree</code> and successfully configures application following CLI instructions
-8. Application stores calendarId in .env file
+8. User runs <code>amifree --calendarId googlecalendarid@gmail.com</code> entering a calendar ID associated with the account authorized in step 7 above
-9. User runs <code>amifree</code> and successfully configures application following CLI instructions!
+9. Application stores calendarId in .env file

 #### TO DO:
 * Refactor API to handle data manipulation from command line arguments